paulross/PythonExtensionPatterns/doc/sphinx/source/cpp_and_unicode.rst

 .. _cpp_and_unicode:

+:index:`Unicode`:
 ====================================
 Python Unicode Strings and C++
 ====================================

-Yes Unicode is a pain but it here to stay, particularly with Python 3.
 This section looks at how you can bridge between Python and C++ unicode in Python extensions.
-This section is only about Python 3+ and C++11 or more.

 Whilst Python is Unicode aware C++ is not, well C++11 added ``std::basic_string`` specialisations for 2 and 4 byte 'Unicode' characters but these are just containers, they have no real awareness of what they contain.

 ------------------------------------
 Basic Handling of Unicode